- Autism assistance

 According to the Americans with Disabilities Act, a service dog is one “that is individually trained to do work or perform tasks for an individual with a disability….
 The task(s) performed by the dog must be directly related to the person’s disability.”
 Some states recognize other animals as service animals but only dogs are recognized on a national level.
 Unfortunately, the ADA’s definition does not include therapy dogs or emotional support dogs.

 Due to the intense amount of time/effort in socialization, service dog training tends to be expensive.
 Training can take from 6-24 months to complete, depending upon the number of tasks to be trained.
+We often have puppies or young adults who have already conquered the basics and are eager to begin their specialized training.
+Check our For Sale page for dogs available for service dog work.

 Contact us for your next service dog: 812-650-2394